A Sin to Err

 "A Sin to Err" is the sixth episode of the first season of the American television series Agent Carter, inspired by the films Captain America: The First Avenger and Captain America: The Winter Soldier, and the Marvel One-Shot short film also titled Agent Carter.
 It features the Marvel Comics character Peggy Carter as she hunts for a Russian spy in New York, and is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-The episode was written by Lyndsey Allen and directed by Stephen Williams.
+The episode was written by Lindsey Allen and directed by Stephen Williams.

 Hayley Atwell reprises her role as Carter from the film series, and is joined by regular cast members James D'Arcy, Chad Michael Murray, Enver Gjokaj, and Shea Whigham.
 Recurring guest star Bridget Regan portrays Dottie Underwood, the Russian spy.

 "A Sin to Err" originally aired on ABC on February 10, 2015, and according to Nielsen Media Research, was watched by 4.25 million viewers.

 Plot

 Peggy Carter and Edwin Jarvis investigate the women that Howard Stark has been involved with over the last six months, believing that a female Leviathan operative may have been used against Stark and to kill Ray Krzeminski, but their search is unsuccessful.
 Daniel Sousa reveals to Roger Dooley that Carter is an apparent traitor, and all agents are tasked with tracking her down.
 They eventually corner her and Jarvis, but Carter fights them off.
 During the commotion, Dr. Ivchenko, who is actually working for Leviathan, hypnotizes Agent Yauch, who reveals that only Agent Dooley can access Stark's weapons.
-Yauch shows Ivchenko how to get out of the SSR, before Ivchenko forces him to commit suicide of a building.
+Yauch shows Ivchenko how to get out of the Strategic Scientific Reserve (SSR), before Ivchenko forces him to commit suicide by walking in traffic to be hit by a truck.
 Carter retrieves Steve Rogers' blood from her apartment which she had earlier hidden.
 As she tries to escape the building, she is knocked out by Dottie Underwood, but not before realizing that Underwood is the Leviathan operative.
-Underwood is about to kill Carter when Thompson and Sousa arrive.
+Underwood is about to kill Carter when Jack Thompson and Sousa arrive.
 She feigns ignorance, and the agents arrest Carter.

 Production

 Development

-In January 2015, Marvel announced that the sixth episode would be titled "A Sin to Err", to be written by Lyndsey Allen, with Stephen Williams directing.
+In January 2015, Marvel announced that the sixth episode would be titled "A Sin to Err", to be written by Lindsey Allen, with Stephen Williams directing.